 Other notable Matchabelli perfumes introduced by Vick included Incanto, Beloved and Wind Song.

-Competition in the cosmetic market increased during the 1950s as did the advertising expenses brought on by greater use of television.
-Vick Chemical decided to concentrate on drugs, chemicals and plastics where it was experiencing large increases in sales and sold its entire cosmetics business, which showed little or no growth, to Chesebrough-Pond’s for cash in October, 1958.
+Competition in the cosmetic market increased during the 1950s and advertising expenses rose as greater use was made of television.
+Vick Chemical’s response to this new economic environment was to focus on drugs, chemicals and plastics where it was experiencing large increases in sales.
+Consequently, it sold its entire cosmetics business, which was showing little or no growth, to Chesebrough-Pond’s for cash in October, 1958.

 Chesebrough-Pond’s was well represented in many categories of cosmetics through its Pond’s creams and lotions and Angel Face make-up but the company lacked a prestige product line and was weak in perfumes and men’s toiletries.